Kaya toast: Variations

 One slice of kaya toast is usually accompanied by another with butter, to make a sandwich, alongside coffee and two runny soft-boiled eggs, paired with dark soy sauce and white pepper.

-In Malaysia, roti bakar or toast which is prepared with butter and kaya is sometimes referred to as "kaya toast" in English.
+In Malaysia, roti bakar or toast which is prepared with butter and kaya, is sometimes referred to as "kaya toast" in English.

 Nutrition

 One portion of kaya toast (108.7 gram) is categorized as a low Glycemic Index (GI) food with an average score of 49 on the scale.

-Ingredients and preparation
+Cultural impact

-The bread should be grilled over charcoal, but may also be grilled or toasted, and is then buttered.
-The kaya jam should be spread on top of the cold butter.
-To enjoy the Hainanese breakfast as per tradition, the soft-cooked egg should be cracked in a bowl, adding soy sauce and white pepper to taste.
-Then the kaya toast should be generously dipped into it before being enjoyed.
-It is best served immediately; the butter should still be cold when eaten.
+Kaya toast is generally associated with the Singaporean cuisine, due to the active promotion of the dish by the Singapore Tourism Board.